Arizona vs. Michigan State College Basketball Predictions & Picks - November 23

 Arizona vs. Michigan State Predictions & Picks: Spread, Total - November 23

-Thursday's contest features the Arizona Wildcats (5-0) and the Michigan State Spartans (3-2) matching up at Acrisure Arena (on November 23) at 4:00 PM ET.
-This matchup, according to our computer prediction, will result in a 79-70 victory for Arizona.
+Thursday's game at Acrisure Arena has the Arizona Wildcats (5-0) going head to head against the Michigan State Spartans (3-2) at 4:00 PM ET on November 23.
+Our computer prediction projects a 79-70 victory for Arizona, who are favored by our model.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!